vivo-archive/Tools/Connectors/CTSAFedSearch/ReadMe.txt

 For this script to work all the parts are expected to be in the same directory. the parts:
    ??_fs.php              // ?? is the abbreviation of the instituion
    at least one of (aggregatedsearch.php,aggregatedsearchVer2.php,aggsearch.php) fsearchsites.xml       //altered to point to each remote sites' ??_fs.php simple_html_dom.php    //library used to do the html DOM parsing.

 The "??_fs.php" replaces the "fs.xml" with "??_fs.php?return=desc"

-Lines that should be changed.
+Variables that should be changed.

 In ??_fs.php:
-    lines 26,27,28 are the school identifiers
-    line 31 is the description of the population
+   variables $school ,$name, and $icon are the school identifiers variables $popdesc is the description of the population

-In aggregatedsearch.php: (Ver2 is set to use the Icons in preference to the IFRAMES)
-    lines 73-157 = Wrapper page before results lines 260-320 = Wrapper page after results line 27 location of fsearchsites.xml
+In aggregatedsearch.php: (Ver2 is set to use the Icons in preference to the IFRAMES.) variable $VivoHeader = Wrapper page HTML before results variable $VivoFooter = Wrapper page HTML after results variable $siteList   = Location of fsearchsites.xml

 aggsearch.php is geared towards being able to get its own wrapper.
 Remember that any root reference (href="/blah.blah/stuff") will only work if they are on the same web server.
 In aggsearch.php:
-    line 31 page to get the wrapper from line 34 div to place the results into ('#contents' is id='contents' , '.contents' is class='contents') line 37 location of fsearchsites.xml
+   variable $wrapper  = the HTML from the the page with the wrapper variable $content  = div to place the results into ('#contents' is id='contents' , '.contents' is class='contents') variable $siteList = location of fsearchsites.xml

 The aggregatedsearch.php uses fsearchsites.xml to get the location of the "??_fs.php" or the "fs.xml" file.